by Deborah Grill, Lisa Haver and Diane Payne

 The District cannot afford any new charter schools.
 The District does not need any new charter schools.
 The Board should reject all three new charter applications.

-Please let the Board know, in written testimony or in testimony at the Action Meeting, that they must vote to deny all of these applications.
+Please let the Board know at the action meeting on February 24 or March 3, in written testimony or in testimony by March 2, that they must vote to deny all of these applications.